 Stock-Based Compensation.
 Compensation cost for stock options granted is determined based on the fair value of the option at the date of grant and is recognized, net of estimated forfeitures, over the award's requisite service period on a straight-line basis.
 We use the Black-Scholes valuation model to determine the fair value of our stock options, which requires assumptions to be made regarding our stock price volatility, the expected life of the award, risk-free interest rate, and expected dividend rates.
 The volatility assumptions were derived from the volatilities of comparable public restaurant companies.
 If factors change and we employ different assumptions, stock-based compensation expense may differ significantly from what we have recorded in the past.
-If there is a difference between the assumptions used in determining stock-based compensation expense and the actual factors which become known over time, we may change the input factors used in determining stock-based continue to grant stock options in the period such changes are made.
+If there is a difference between the assumptions used in determining stock-based compensation expense and the actual factors which become known over time, we may change the input factors used in determining stock-based compensation costs for future grants.
+These changes, if any, may materially impact our results of operations in the period such changes are made.
 We expect to continue to grant stock options in the future, and to the extent that we do, our actual stock-based compensation expense recognized in future periods will likely increase.

 One significant factor in determining the fair value of our options, when using the Black-Scholes option pricing model, is the fair value of the common stock underlying those stock options.
 We were a private company with no active public market for our common stock.
 Therefore, the fair value of the common stock underlying our stock options when we were a private company was determined by our board of directors, which intended to grant all stock options with an exercise price per share not less than the per share fair value of our common stock underlying those options on the date of grant.
-We determined the estimated per share fair value of our common stock before we were a publicly traded company was based on an analysis of relevant metrics, including the following:
+We determined the estimated per share fair value of our common stock on a quarterly basis using contemporaneous valuations by our board of directors based upon information available to it at the time of the valuations.
+The fair value of our common stock before we were a publicly traded company was based on an analysis of relevant metrics, including the following: